hwmhht/hht204806/Lesson-2:-Triangle-rasterization-and-back-face-culling.md

 ![](http://www.loria.fr/~sokolovd/cg-course/02-triangles/img/cfa0f3a9d9.png)
 ￼
-More precisely, it is a model of my face rendered in the program we will create in the next hour or two.
+More precisely, it is a model of my face rendered in the program we will be creating in the next hour or two.
 Last time we drew the wire mesh of a three-dimensional model.
 This time, we will fill polygons, or rather triangles.
 In fact, OpenGL triangulates almost any polygon, so there’s no need to consider sophisticated cases.

 _Let me remind you, this series of articles is designed to allow you to program yourself.
-When i said that in two hours you can draw a picture like the one above, i do not mean the time to read my code.
+When I said that in two hours you can draw a picture like the one above, I did not mean the time to read my code.
 It’s time for creating your code from scratch.
 My code is provided here purely to compare your (working) program with mine.
 I am an awful programmer, it is very likely that you are a better one.
 Do not simply copy-paste my code.
 Any comments and questions are welcome._

-## Old-school method: line sweeping
+## Old-school method: Line sweeping

 Thus, the task is to draw two-dimensional triangles.
 For motivated students it normally takes a couple of hours, even if they are bad programmers.
 Last time we saw Bresenham’s line drawing algorithm.
 Today’s task is to draw a filled triangle.
 Funny enough, but this task is not trivial.
 I don’t know why, but I know that it’s true.
 Most of my students struggle with this simple task.
 So, the initial stub will look like this: